 Most investors were quick to turn down a tech startup based in Kenya, a country where 42% of the population lives below the poverty line and the largest industries are agriculture and forestry.
 However, that didn’t deter Leila Janah from launching Samasource, the first non-profit to develop technology training tools and jobs for low-income residents.

 In order to impact source jobs, that is, deliberately give work to people in need, Samasource secures large contracts from enterprises like Walmart and Google.
-The company then breaks down these large-scale digital projects into what they call “microwork,” small tasks their workers are trained to complete.
+The company provides training data annotation and validation services to 25% of the Fortune 500, typically delivered in secure facilities by Samasource team members trained in digital work.

-Samasource currently employs more than 600 employees across India, Kenya, Uganda, and Haiti.
+Since their launch, Samasource has shifted to a hybrid organization as a for-profit company that is majority owned by a non-profit.
+They currently employ more than 2000 employees across North America, Europe, India, Kenya, and Uganda.
 For most, it’s their first formal job.
-Prior to joining Samasource, people earn around $2.20/day in areas where the poverty line is at $3.55/day.
-Workers receive training from Samaschool, then become employed by Samasource where they are able to earn a living wage, develop skills, and build their resume.
+Prior to joining Samasource, people are earning wages below the poverty line.
+Workers receive training in basic digital literacy and AI-specific skills from Samasource, then become employed by Samasource where they develop skills, build their resume, and are able to earn a living wage, often increasing their income by 10x.

-Leila Janah’s goal of increasing the quality of life in poverty-stricken areas creates an intersection between capitalism and non-profit work which is best exemplified in the experience of its employees.
+Leila Janah’s goal of increasing the quality of life in poverty-stricken areas is best exemplified in the experience of its employees.

 “When I came to Samasource, I had no idea whether I was coming, going, or gone in this life.
 This was due to the fact that I had no source of income, yet I had bills to pay.
 Samasource improved my standards of living through the salary/income I earn.
 I no longer depend on other people for my sustenance.
 I am a self-reliant person.”